M. H. M. Naina Marikar

-Al-Haj Mohamed Haniffa Mohamed Naina Marikkar (born 9 May 1917) was a Sri Lanan lawyer and politician.
-He served as the Minister of Finance (1988-1989) and Deputy Minister of Finance (1978-1988) in the Jayewardene cabinet.
+Al-Haj Mohamed Haniffa Mohamed Naina Marikkar (born 9 May 1917) was a Sri Lankan lawyer and politician.
+He served as the Minister of Finance (1988–1989) and Deputy Minister of Finance (1978–1988) in the Jayewardene cabinet.

 He qualified as an Advocate, he worked as a Crown Counsel in the Attorney-General's Department.
 He was first elected to the Parliament of Sri Lanka as member for Puttalam, representing the United National Party in the March 1960 parliamentary election, he was re-elected in the July 1960 parliamentary election, 1965 parliamentary election and was appointed Parliamentary Secretary to the Minister of Justice.
-He lost his seat in the 1970 parliamentary election and was re-elected in the 1970 parliamentary election.
+He lost his seat in the 1970 parliamentary election and was re-elected in the 1977 parliamentary election.